sictweb/web700/notes/week03.md

 #### Reject & Catch

 It is not always safe to assume that our asynchronous calls will complete successfully.
 What if we're in the middle of an XHR (XMLHttpRequest) request and our connection is dropped or a database connection fails?
 To ensure that we handle this type of scenario gracefully, we can invoke the "reject" method instead of the "resolve" method and provide a reason why our asynchronous operation failed.
-This causes the flow of execution to move into the ".catch" function, where we can gracefully handle the error.
+This causes the promise to be in a "rejected" state and the ".catch" function will be invoked, where we can gracefully handle the error.
 The typical syntax for handling both "then" and "catch" in a Promise is as follows:

 ```javascript
 // output "A" after a random time between 0 & 3 seconds